jitsi-contrib/prosody-plugins/lobby_autostart/README.md

 ## Installation
 - Prerequisites:
   - Enable the lobby feature and test that it works as expected when manually activated by a moderator.

-  - Make sure you have a way for moderators to bypass the lobby e.g. a plugin to set default passwords to rooms, or a plugin to bypass tokens based on JWT token attributes.
+  - Make sure you have a way for moderators to bypass the lobby e.g. a plugin to set default passwords to rooms, or a plugin to [bypass lobby based on token attributes](../token_lobby_bypass/).
 Test that it works when lobby is activated manually by another moderator.

 - Copy this script to the Prosody plugins folder.
 It's the following folder on